-We were excited that the next stop on our 26 day cruise was to be Panama.
-Costa Rica and Guatemala had provided us with interesting insights into Central America.
-Our 6 hour tour of Panama for this day was along the Panama Canal Atlantic To Pacific and back again!
-We would go one way by train along the side of the Panama Canal and return by bus with a stop at the Gatun Locks.
+We were excited that the next stop on our 26 day cruise with Oceania Cruises was to be Panama.
+Costa Rica and Guatemala provided us with interesting insights into Central America.
+Our 6 hour tour took us along the Panama Canal Atlantic to Pacific and back again!
+We went one way by train along the side of the Panama Canal and returned by bus with a stop at the Gatun Locks.

-We were up early the morning we arrived in Colon, Panama and were amazed to see the line up of ships just floating in the bay waiting to enter the Panama Canal.
+We were up early the morning we arrived in Colon, Panama.
+The line up of ships just floating in the bay waiting to enter the Panama Canal was amazing.

-We were interested to learn that the Panama Canal pilots take over for the ship captains to go through the canal (the only place where the ship captain gives up control).
+We were interested to learn that the Panama Canal pilots take over for the ship captains to go through the canal.
+This is the only place where the ship captain gives up control.

-About 36-42 ships per day are currently going through the Panama Canal Panama Canal Atlantic To Pacific or back.
-A major expansion is planned to open next year that will not only add capacity but will also allow much bigger ships to transit.
-Many noted that the economy is very good in Panama – the middle class is stronger than ever, unemployment is low and construction is happening everywhere.
-We heard that the Chinese are currently looking to build a competing canal in Nicaragua.
+About 36-42 ships per day currently go through the Panama Canal Atlantic to Pacific or back.
+A major expansion was planned to add capacity but would also allow much bigger ships to transit.
+We heard that the Chinese were currently looking to build a competing canal in Nicaragua.
 Since a large percentage of current canal traffic is Chinese, it will be interesting to see what this will do to Panama Canal traffic and prices.

 Panama Canal Atlantic To Pacific – Roundtrip In 6 Hours

-We managed to snag a seat on the canal side and cleaned the window inside the train so we could take pictures from our seats as we passed along the Panama Canal Atlantic To Pacific.
-We quickly learned that there was also an outside platform at the end of the car if you wanted pictures with no windows.
+We snagged a seat on the canal side and cleaned the window inside the train.
+This let us take pictures from our seats as we passed along the Panama Canal Atlantic to Pacific.
+We quickly learned that there was also an outside platform at the end of the car when we wanted pictures with no windows.

 The train tracks took us by Lake Gatun.
-This is the largest man made lake, created as part of the lake and lock design for the canal (see the history of the Panama Canal at the end of this blog).
-Much of what we saw transiting through the lake to the locks were commercial freighters transiting but we occasionally saw other pleasure craft.
+This was the largest man made lake, created as part of the lake and lock design for the canal.
+Much of what we saw as we transited through the lake to the locks were commercial freighters.
+But we occasionally saw other pleasure craft.

-In many parts, the lake water was very brown due to silt returning to the lake and canal in every rain due to the high number of trees being cut down for the new canal.
-Dredging was being done on a regular basis.
+In many parts, the lake water was very brown due to silt returning to the lake and canal whenever it rained.
+This was due to the high number of trees that were cut down for the new canal.
+Dredging was done on a regular basis.

-From the train in a number of spots, we could see the construction on the new canal with the terracing being done and the large equipment excavating.
-Arthur ensured that the bus detoured to let us see the large channels being built at both ends.
-Looking at the current state of the new canal, you would question if it will really be ready by next year.
+From the train in a number of spots, we saw the construction on the new canal.
+Terracing was being done and the large equipment excavated.
+Arthur ensured that the bus detoured so we saw the large channels being built at both ends.
+We wondered if it will really be ready by next year.

 Panama City Surprise

-The traffic was light, allowing us to transit out along the isthmus to look back at Panama City.
-As we had seen as we approached the Colon harbour that morning, there was a long line of ships waiting to enter the Panama Canal.
+The traffic was light so it allowed us to transit out along the isthmus and we looked back at Panama City.
+As we saw as we approached the Colon harbour that morning, there was a long line of ships waiting to enter the Panama Canal

-The huge yacht club looking back at Panama City demonstrated the growth of the rich class.
-But when you drove back through the outer edges of the city you could see the disparity on the other side of the tracks where the poor were selling their houses for continued development.
+The huge yacht club looked back at Panama City and demonstrated the growth of the rich class.
+But when we drove back through the outer edges of the city we saw the disparity on the other side of the tracks where the poor sold their houses for continued development.

 We were intrigued by the vast amount of street art decorating the city in bright colours!